yomaxx/Automotive-PLC/README.md

  ```

 ### Motion
-In order for the cart to drive itself it needs to be able to steer itself.
+In order for the cart to drive on its own it needs to be able to steer.
 This is done by attaching a stepper motor to the steering mechanism.
-The scematics that show the construction can be found in the project directory.
+The schematics that show the construction can be found in the project directory.
 Ai team will send a steer and degree string that the twincat motion program will pick up and execute.
 We also measure the amperage the motor takes to see if the driver onboard is steering, if this is the case the cart will stop driving autonomous and the driver can take over.

 ### Twinsafe